 Who we are

 I grew up in Cumbria, just up the Lune, and went to school in Kirkby Lonsdale.
-A long time ago I cycled overland to India, where I had many adventures, was an extra in Sir Richard Attenborough's "Gandhi" and lived in a mountain top cave with a Yogi.
+A long time ago I cycled overland to India, where I had many adventures, from landing a role as an extra in the "Gandhi" film, to living in a mountain top cave with a Yogi.
 I got into meditation which is still part of my daily practice.
 Every year I sit a 10 day silent retreat, and lived very happily in a community of meditators (in New Zealand) for a while.
 I've been vegetarian all my adult life and would now call myself a vegan.
 As I live frugally I only need to work part time - I am a nurse in a care home.
 I currently spend a lot of time doing stuff around our property.

 I am currently the stay-at-home parent for Fergal and Lily who are autonomously home educated and raised in a consensual manner; this is working well and we are all really enjoying it.
 Elizabeth has the short-straw of going to work and earning a living for us all.
 Most of my time is spent caring for them in one way or another, including ferrying them round to home-ed activities or clubs, whilst keeping the house running and looking after the pets, building servers so they can play computer games with their friends and providing general IT support.
 The rest of my time is usually soaked up by cohousing related activities and duties, since I help both the Finance and the Build and Resources teams.
 I try and squeeze photography and/or running in any remaining spare moments.